 Jaws For Windows 7

-• To make JAWS abort the current stream of words, press the Ctrl key.
+- To make JAWS abort the current stream of words, press the

-• To make JAWS shut up completely, you can toggle speech mode by pressing JAWS + Space, then S.
+key. - To make JAWS shut up completely, you can toggle speech mode by pressing

 Braille viewer